 Quality health and community services for all in need

 No matter what our financial situation is, we should all be able to access quality services, including health, education, childcare, and aged care, when we or our loved ones need them.
-Many people, including people on low incomes, Aboriginal and Torres Strait Islander people, people from culturally and linguistically diverse backgrounds and people in regional communities, face barriers to accessing services that are readily available to others.
+Many people, including people on low incomes, Aboriginal and Torres Strait Islander people, people from culturally and linguistically diverse backgrounds, LGBTIQ and gender diverse people, and people in regional communities, face barriers to accessing services that are readily available to others.

 For people who have to watch every cent, it’s difficult to cover basic health costs, let alone to pay for specialist care.
 The cost of going to the dentist often keeps people on low incomes from getting check-ups, which can lead to dental problems down the track.
 We need government to make sure everyone can get the healthcare they need, including dental care, mental health care and specialist care.
 Our health is so important and nobody’s health should be put at risk because they can’t afford care.

 Community services support everybody facing difficult circumstances that can lead to poverty, hardship, discrimination and disadvantage.
 Community services include crisis accommodation for women and children escaping domestic violence, emergency relief to help people address basic needs in times of crisis, and food relief for people who are struggling to make ends meet.
 Community services provide early childhood education, health clinics, aged care and help develop vibrant, multicultural communities.
 Community services are an investment in prevention of long term disadvantage and strengthen local communities.
 Funding processes should ensure locally relevant services, should place people at the centre, give communities control, and empower them to lead changes that improve lives.
 Community services have experienced deep funding cuts and are struggling to help everyone who needs their support.
 We need government to provide a secure future for these much-needed services.